ChampionMains/Pyrobot/index.md

 ## Will my flair update when I change change rank/mastery?
 {:id="automation" name="automation"}

 Yes.
-The bot updates everyone's flairs every 24 hours at around 10 AM UTC.
+Every hour, the bot runs a job that looks for flairs that haven't been updated in six hours, and updates them.
 If you don't want to wait, you can log-in and click the update buttons next to each summoner and subreddit.

 ## What is a [/r/ChampionMains](https://ChampionMains.reddit.com/) subreddit?